ImperialCollegeLondon/paricia/docs/Applications/sensor.md

 # Sensor

+## Introduction

-The sensor application is a small, straigt forward application that contains metadata related to sensors, like brand or sensor type.
+The sensor application is a small, straight forward application that contains metadata related to sensors, like brand or sensor type.

 ![UML diagram of the Sensor app models.](images/sensor.png)